AWhetter/pathseq/doc/source/decisions/001-path-sequence-format.rst

 Katana does not clearly document the output formats that it supports.

-In the case of the Catalog tool, only ``file.#.ext`` is supported.
+* In the case of the Catalog tool, only ``file.#.ext`` is supported.

-In the case of batch mode rendering, "#" is a single character of digits and examples always show the range before the extension.
+* In the case of batch mode rendering, "#" is a single character of digits and examples always show the range before the extension.
+* Multi-dimension output is not explicitly supported.

 Maya